fed/blog/content/uses.md

 I always keep a small notepad close for journalling, doodling and brain dumping either when I'm on the go or throughout the day when I'm at home.

-I've got an old Kindle I use to read my ebooks, which is particularly convenient when travelling, although lately I've been making use of my local library which is a great way to enjoy physical books without the extra clutter.
+I've got an old [Kindle Paperwhite](https://www.amazon.com/kindle/shop/kindle-paperwhite) (7th generation but still going strong) I use to read my ebooks, which is particularly convenient when travelling, although lately I've been making use of my local library which is a great way to enjoy physical books without the extra clutter.

-When I'm travelling I usually take my iPad with me.
-Depending on how much space I've got, I also take my [Logitech K380 bluetooth keyboard](https://logitech.com/en-au/shop/p/k380-multi-device.920-011145) as it's much easier to write with than the on-screen keyboard.

 ∎